Tribal sovereignty in the United States: Early America

-Even after Native Americans began to conform to new ways of life they were still pushed off their lands.
+Even after some Native Americans began to conform to new ways of life, many were still pushed off their lands.
 This was often done to make room for white settlers, with the most famous example of this being the forced removal of the Cherokee Nation, which despite the pleas to the conscience of the people, were forced to leave in what has become known as the Trail of Tears.
-An event that was not alone in its cruelty as many other native populations were forced to make the grueling journey west in order to make room for white Americans.

-There was a rare exception of Native Nations being given some amount of compensation for their land, such as the Chickasaw Nation.
+There were some exceptions of Native Nations being given some amount of compensation for their land, such as the Chickasaw Nation.
 With good investment, this money soon made the Nation a large shareholder in the State Bank of Alabama, a fact that was largely hidden from investors.
 In an ironic way "Chickasaw funds became capital for the very banking system that provided credit and liquidity to speculators in their ceded lands".
 But this was the exception and not the rule as many Nations were given no compensation and were simply relocated to the far away frontier.